 - ½ avocado peeled and pitted

 - In a blender or Vitamix, combine all the ingredients.
 Start with the kale leaves so they are closest to the blade.
 Blend the smoothie either on the smoothie setting or on medium-high.
 You may need to stop the blender and stir.
-Add an additional ¼-½ cup water if the ingredients aren’t coming together.
+Add an additional ¼-½ cup water if the ingredients aren’t coming together or more ice if you'd like a slushier consistency.